JaccoR/hass-entso-e/README.md

 ### HACS

-Add https://github.com/JaccoR/hass-entso-e to your HACS custom repositories by clicking on the button above and install through HACS.
+Add https://github.com/JaccoR/hass-entso-e to your HACS custom repositories and install through HACS.
 Restart Home Assistant and add the integration through your settings.
 Add your API-key and country and the sensors will automatically be added to your system.